FOAM-School/ResEng-Course-Website/content/en/docs/_index.md

   You can join a group of at most 3 individuals to carry these projects out.
 5. At the end of each part, going through a capstone project is suggested.
   You can join a team of up to 5 individuals.
+6. Many assignments will automatically open "pull requests" for me to provide feedback on your work.

 It's recommended that you use the labs environment (we will help you set it up) but it's completely optional.